PennLINC/PennLINC.github.io/docs/Tutorials/itc_eprime_tutorial.md

 Each line of this table indicates an event (trial) happening in the experiment.
 In an ITC task, participants are shown a value of money and a delay.
-They’re asked, “would you rather receive $20 now, or wait X number of days to receive $Y later?”
+They're asked, “would you rather receive $20 now, or wait X number of days to receive $Y later?”
 Hence, each line is an offer in this paradigm.
 To convert this to BIDS, we expect an output.